Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Nutritional value driver

-In-store banners like "High in Protein" help shoppers quickly identify products that meet pet’s dietary needs.
+Lyka needs to in use cues like In-store banners like "High in Protein" to help shoppers quickly identify that meet pet’s dietary needs into their landing messaging to stay competitive

 Pet stores